freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 We welcome pull requests from Free Code Camp campers (our students) and seasoned JavaScript developers alike!
 Follow these steps to contribute:

-1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/FreeCodeCamp/food-bank-app/labels/help%20wanted) tag.
+1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/jspaine/food-bank-app/labels/help%20wanted) tag.

 2. Let us know you are working on it by posting a comment on the issue.

-3. Follow the [Contribution Guidelines](#contribution-guidelines) to start working on the issue.
+3. Read all the guidelines in this document before you start working on the issue.

-Our [wiki page](https://github.com/FreeCodeCamp/food-bank-app/wiki) has detailed information about the structure of the website.

 If you find a bug that is not listed as an issue, feel free to add a new issue.